Danrenaline/Danrenaline.github.io/index.md

 ## Hello there wanderer!

-You've successfully found my pocket dimension where I reside and contemplate on the sophistication of metalic systems and how I can break them.
+You've successfully found my pocket dimension where I reside and contemplate on the sophistication of metalic systems and how to break them.

 I do this by practicing various CTFs in order to, hopefully, one day persue a career in cybersecurity.
 But most important of all is that doing CTFs (and learning about computers in general) makes me truly feel quite happy and so that's why I'm here.

-### Markdown
+## What's to be expected...

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+If you do decide to explore this pocket dimension, be on the look out for writeups to a bunch of CTFs that I've completed over the course of my journey.
+These CTFs vary in difficulty so there is probably something for everyone.

 ```markdown
 Syntax highlighted code block